A B2B Content Marketing Strategy That Works in 2025

 Marketing and sales teams have the same high-level goals, right?
 They both want to attract more customers and earn more sales for their company.
 But for some reason, aligning marketing and sales teams is one of the most common challenges companies face as they develop their B2B content marketing strategy.

-Recent research found that 58% of B2B professionals feel that their marketing and sales alignment isn’t as strong as it should be.
-This, even though companies that do align their teams well experience higher retention rates, higher sales, and are 67% better at closing deals.
+Many B2B professionals feel that their marketing and sales alignment isn’t as strong as it should be.
+This holds true even though companies that do align their teams well experience higher retention rates and higher sales.

 So what gives?

 Marketing teams are responsible mainly for building awareness.
-They’re the creative brain behind a company’s content.
+They’re the creative brains behind a company’s content.
 They work to define the right brand voice, tone, and design.
-They come up with content ideas and typically have the writers, designers, and editors on staff to create it.
+They come up with content ideas and typically have the writers, designers, and editors on staff to create them.

 To optimize your B2B content marketing strategy, there should be a continuous communication loop between your marketing and sales teams.
 Marketing guides your sales reps through the right messaging and branding, and sales reps provide crucial feedback about how customers are receiving your content.